g11baldwin/nodejs-prelaunchr/README.md

 ##### Configuration
 1. **Port mapping**
 The app is a typical sails app in that it listens on port 1337.
 The app can be configured to use port 80 or port 443, for http or https, respectively.
-We actually ran it behind a LB (load balancer) using https, and had the LB do the port mapping.
+We ran it behind a LB (load balancer) using https, and had the LB do the port mapping, i.e. we ran the app on port 1337, and had the LB route port 80 and port 443 traffic to port 1337.

 2. **Database**
 We used mongodb behind the app (Sails can handle several different dbs via the Waterline ORM).
-Our config is scrubbed, so you'll need to modify
+Our config info is scrubbed, so you'll need to add your own mongodb config.

 ------------------------------------------------------------------------